deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "*Really*?"
 He asked.

-"God fucking dammit that's…I'm so sorry."
+"God fucking dammit that's...I'm so sorry."

 Sean sighed, stood up and went to the bathroom, which left her to sit up as well and blush violently by herself for a few minutes, hoping that the bed might maybe come alive and devour her before his return or something equally implausible to spare her a moment's more shame.